Sample-based Moving Horizon Estimation: INTRODUCTION

 \section{INTRODUCTION}

 Moving Horizon Estimation (MHE) is an optimization-based method for estimating the internal state of a dynamical system.
 It formulates the estimation task as a constrained optimization problem over a finite horizon using a sequence of past output measurements and inputs.
 MHE has proven to be a powerful solution to the state estimation problem, particularly due to its ability to handle general nonlinear systems, potentially with state constraints, and subject to model inaccuracies and measurement noise \cite{Raw22}.
 Theoretical analysis of MHE has established strong stability results.
 In particular, robust stability can be guaranteed under a mild detectability assumption -- incremental input/output-to-state stability (i-IOSS) -- as shown in, e.g., \cite{All21,Ji16,Knu23,Sch23}.
 While standard MHE formulations rely on the assumption of constant, regular sampling, there are many applications in which only infrequent and/or irregular output measurements are available.
 This may result from practical constraints that make measuring the system outputs continuously or at every time instant infeasible.
 A representative example arises in the biomedical field, where measurements such as blood samples are collected only sparsely.
 These measurements are then for instance used to estimate internal physiological states -- such as hormone concentrations -- to e.g. diagnose disorders in the hypothalamic–pituitary–thyroid axis \cite{Die16} and to derive appropriate medication strategies (see, e.g., \cite{Bru21,Wol22}).
 Under such circumstances suitable state estimators are needed that can handle this limited output information to still recover the internal state.
 To design suitable state estimators under irregular or infrequent output sampling, it is essential to establish sample-based observability or detectability conditions that explicitly account for the limited availability of measurements.
 For linear systems, such conditions have been studied for continuous-time systems in \cite{Wan11,Zen16}, and for discrete-time systems in \cite{Kra22}.
 The nonlinear discrete-time case was addressed in \cite{Kra25}, where a sample-based version of incremental input/output-to-state stability (i‑IOSS) was introduced.
-Building upon these results, this paper proposes a sample-based formulation of MHE for state estimation in systems where output measurements are irregular and/or sparse.
-In particular, our contributions are as follows.
-We propose a sample-based MHE scheme for general nonlinear discrete-time systems (Section~\ref{sec:MHEscheme}).
-We then establish robust global exponential stability (RGES) of the estimation error under a sample-based detectability assumption (Section~\ref{sec:stabana}).
-Furthermore, we demonstrate how sample-based observability conditions for linear systems relate to the sample-based i-IOSS framework proposed in \cite{Kra25} (Section~\ref{sec:LinSys}).
-Thereby, we show that existing conditions for sample-based observability in linear systems can be leveraged to verify or design sampling strategies that satisfy the sample-based i-IOSS condition, thus ensuring RGES of the sample-based MHE.
-Finally, the effectiveness of the proposed scheme is demonstrated through a simulation example (Section~\ref{sec:numex}). \textit{Notation:} The set of all nonnegative real numbers is denoted by $\mathbb{R}_{\geq0}$, the set of integers greater than or equal to $a$ for some $a\in \mathbb{R}$ by $\mathbb{I}_{\geq a}$, and the set of integers in the interval $[a,b]$ for some \mbox{$a,b \in \mathbb{R}$} by $\mathbb{I}_{[a,b]}$.
-The bold symbol $\mathbf{u}$ refers to a sequence of the vector-valued variable \mbox{${u\in\mathbb{R}^m}, \ \mathbf{u}= \{u_0,u_1,\ldots\}$} and the notation $(\mathbb{R}^m)^\infty$ denotes the set of all sequences $\mathbf{u}$ with infinite length. $P\succ 0$ ($P\succeq 0$) denotes a positive (semi-)definite matrix.
-We denote the euclidean norm of vector $x \in \mathbb{R}^n$ by $||x||$ and $||x||_P^2=x^\top Px$ with $P=P^\top\succ 0$.
-Furthermore, $\sigma_{\text{min}}(P)$ and $\sigma_{\text{max}}(P)$ refer to the minimal and maximal singular value of $P$, respectively.
-Analogously, $\lambda_{\text{min}}(P)$ and $\lambda_{\text{max}}(P)$ refer to the minimal and maximal eigenvalue of $P$, respectively, and $\lambda_{\text{max}}(P,Q)$ denotes the maximum generalized eigenvalue of positive definite matrices $P,Q$.
+Although \cite{Kra25} investigated detectability conditions for nonlinear systems with irregular measurement sequences, these results have not yet been exploited for state estimation.